Michal-Atlas/DawnStorm/dawnstorm.md

 If it is related enough, but not quite your speciality, you may use half of the die bonus.

 > These are most often Knowledge based, where you choose one domain to be learned in.

+As DawnStorm is not setting specific, I do not provide any in this document, there should be some example ones in the modules.
+Otherwise, Skills, should be self explanatory when you create your own professions.
+And abilities should be something that someone talented may pick-up after performing that Profession for about a year's time, I.E. A chef weighing ingredients perfectly in hand, a librarian remembering a long book index, or an archer shooting multiple arrows if they perhaps did that for fun.

 ## Inventory and Items